aommiikzy/ITCS473-Software-Testing-PJ1/README.md

 -----------------------------------------------------------------------------------------------------

 ## Method 3:&nbsp; testAppendDataRow()
-- __Goal:__ To append array input into the back of an existing data array, shift to the right if the existing data array is full.
+- __Goal:__ To test whether an array data is correctly appended input into the back of an existing data array, column-wise, shift to the right if the existing data array is full
 - __Testable Function:__
   - appendDataRow()
 - __Parameters:__